vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-sst.md

       # If the CSV file does not have a header, set the header to false.
 The default value is false.
       header: false

-      # The number of data written to Nebula Graph in a single batch.
+      # The number of data written to NebulaGraph in a single batch.
       batch: 256

       # The number of Spark partitions.